annutt2031/Business_Process_Modeling/README.md

 6. Specify intermediate events if necessary.
 7. Apply lanes/pools or specify executors on footnotes (artifacts) if necessary.
 8. Specify the end event and result of the business process.
-9. Indicate your answers in the file ex04\_<product prefix>\_bpmn\_N.xxx (xxx is an extension, N - business process identifier).
+9. Indicate your answers in the file ex04\_<product prefix>\_bpmn\_N.xxx (xxx is an extension, N — business process identifier).

 ### Exercise 05 — Revision of the Main Business Process Diagrams <div id="56"></div>

 **For task 1** check the consistency of the main business process diagrams and other task artifacts.

-1. Check the consistency of stakeholders and roles in:
+1. Check the consistency of the stakeholders and the roles in:
    1. context diagram;
    2. onion diagram;
    3. stakeholders list;